hcoffey1/worley/README.md

-and offers plenty of opportunities for customization to create your own designs. **This code can generate rapid flashing lights if you tell it to.** If that is something that should be avoided, I have some lovely 5 fps example gifs below that may offer a safer alternative.
+and offers plenty of opportunities for customization to create your own designs. **This code can generate rapid flashing lights if you tell it to.** If that is something that should be avoided, I have some lovely 5 fps examples below that may offer a safer alternative.

 https://en.wikipedia.org/wiki/Worley_noise